cmish00/newsdesk/README.md

     build: ./frontend
     environment:
       - PANEL_NAME=NEWS DESK
-      # This is the main tite seen at the top of the webpage.
+      # This is the main title seen at the top of the webpage.
       - PANEL_DESC=Real-Time Ticker & Queue Control Management System
       # This is the smaller subtext below the main title.
       - TAB_Title=Control Panel | News Desk
       # This is what appears in your browser's tab.
+      - FALLBACK_STREAM=[SYSTEM] ALL STATIONS CLEAR // ROTATING TIMELINE STANDBY
+      # This is the message that will scroll across a ticker by default when no headline stories are defined.
+This can be further customised per-ticker in the editor.
     ports:
       - "8220:80"
-      # This will be forwarded behing a reverse proxy like NGINX or be accessed directly by the end user.
+      # This will be forwarded behind a reverse proxy like NGINX or be accessed directly by the end user.
     depends_on:
       - backend
     restart: unless-stopped